MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityList.md

 # Entity List

-Below are a list of all the available Entities within Minecraft:Bedrock Edition located in the Vanilla Behavior Pack.
+Below is a list of all the available Entities within Minecraft:Bedrock Edition located in the Vanilla Behavior Pack.

 |Entity Behavior JSON |
 |:-----|